Hattix.co.uk PC Hardware Collection

 BIOS F13 also introduced the AGESA "EDC Bug" which broke Precision Boost Overdrive.
 This was fixed in F17f.

 It's worth going into why we now need explicit support for CPUs when a few years before a CPU would work in really old motherboards, even if features were lost.
 In the early 2010s, the Chelsea Manning and Edward Snowden leaks revealed that the US spy agency NSA had spent a lot of money sponsoring the development of and injection of remote management, including a budget request in 2013 to "Insert vulnerabilities into commercial encryption systems", widely considered to be AMD and Intel.
 Intel was already in the NSA's good books with Intel Management Engine, and AMD added similar to the AMD FX series.
 This then needed a BIOS module, AGESA, to load its firmware in.
 So, just supporting the bus and configuration registers was no longer enough, the "platform security processor" (PSP, also implements TPM) also needed to be initialised.
 This meant a perfectly working motherboard and chipset also needed BIOS software support to work at all.
-AMD has repeatedly refused to open source the code that runs on the PSP.
+AMD has repeatedly refused to open source the code that runs on the PSP and Intel will not release code for the Management Engine.

 Somewhat telling, government agencies can get Intel ME and AMD PSP in "high assurance" mode, where the system is essentialy disabled.